Average Repair Costs for 4 Typical Furnace Issues

 • Furnace filter: $10-$30

-In many instances, this problem is linked to a wrong thermostat setting or a dirty air filter that’s restricting airflow.
-Follow the steps above to fix the problem.
+In many cases, this problem is linked to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
+Use the steps above to resolve the problem.

-If it’s very cold outside or you like your home to be toasty, your furnace may be running for a long time.
+If it’s extremely chilly outside or you like your home to be warm, your furnace may be working for a long time.

-If this isn’t the case, ensure your thermostat is set correctly and working properly.
-If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll sound like your furnace is on all the time.
+If this isn’t the case, make sure your thermostat is set correctly and working properly.
+If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll sound like your furnace is on all the time.

-Otherwise, there might be an issue with the blower motor or your ductwork may be leaking air, forcing your furnace to run constantly to make up for the air loss.
+Otherwise, there might be an issue with the blower motor or your ductwork may be leaking air, making your furnace run continuously to make up for the lost air.

 Estimated Repair Cost